turhancan97/icir/README.md

 # License

 - This code is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-- This dataset is licensed under the CC-BY-NC-SA License - see dataset's LICENSE file dor details.
+- This dataset is licensed under the CC-BY-NC-SA License - see dataset's LICENSE file for details.

 # Acknowledgments